-Almost effortless, roasted sweet potato rounds are a simple side dish that cooks of any skill level can master and enjoy.
+Almost effortless, oven-roasted sweet potato rounds are a simple side dish that cooks of any skill level can master and enjoy.

 While the instructions here are basic, you'll also find tips and tricks for altering this recipe to make it your own!
 And they're gluten free, paleo, vegetarian, and Whole30.

 After making roasted sweet potato rounds a few times, you'll have this down and won't need to refer to a recipe anymore!
 But let's break it down:

 — Preheat the oven to 400 degrees F.

 — For the easiest time slicing, choose sweet potatoes that are not too thick but are relatively even.

 — Slice the sweet potato in ½" to 1" thick slices.
 The thicker the slices, the longer they'll take to roast — but you definitely DON'T want these to be as thin as possible.

 — Toss the sweet potato slices in cooking fat (olive oil, butter, or ghee are my top picks) and sprinkle with kosher salt.